ltwalt/Walts-World/content/post/2024 INFORMS Analytics Conference - Job Seekers Post/index.md

 The INFORMS Analytics Conference isn't just about the latest analytics trends or snagging that perfect job offer.
 It's about connecting with people – the mentors, the colleagues, the friends-you-haven't-met-yet.
 If you're searching for your next adventure in analytics, here's how to make the most of this conference, one genuine interaction at a time.

 These tips were presented during an INFORMS sponsored panel on Wednesday, April 3, 2024.
-Many thanks to my fellow panelists, Tayaba Nadeem and Carol DeZwarte, for contributing to these tips.
+Many thanks to my fellow panelists, [Tayaba Nadeem](https://www.linkedin.com/in/tayaba-nadeem/) and [Carol DeZwarte](https://www.linkedin.com/in/caroldezwarte/), for contributing to these tips.

-Here is a link to the recording if you are interested in seeing more.
-LINK TK
+Here is a [link to the recording](https://youtu.be/LqaBaceZM90?si=SaiDquQWfGGGcND-) if you are interested in seeing more.

 ### Before the Buzz: The Calm Before the Storm